LLVMParty/RemillWorkshop/exercises/1_llvmir/README.md

 clang-15 -c ir1.cpp -emit-llvm -o ir1.bc
 ```

-This will generate `ir1.bc`, which you can disassemble with `llvm-dis`:
+This will generate `ir1.bc`, which you can disassemble with `llvm-dis` (and then view in VSCode):

 ```sh
 llvm-dis ir1.bc -o ir1.ll
 llvm-dis ir1.bc -o ir1.ll --show-annotations
 ```

-The second example:
+You can also emit a human-readable bitcode file directly:

 ```sh
 clang-15 -c ir2.cpp -emit-llvm -S -o ir2.ll